Pearly Gates (singer): Biography

 Billups was born in Alabama in 1946.
 She joined The Flirtations with sisters Earnestine Pearce and Betty Pearce in 1964 and moved with the group to London, England in 1968 where their music was popular.
-Pearly left the group in 1973 and released her first single "Sad Old Shadow", written by Lynsey De Paul and Don Gould on Polydor Records under the name Vie.
-She did not adapt her artist name Pearly Gates before her second single "Johnny and the Jukebox" in 1974.
+Pearly left the group in 1973 and released her first single "Sad Old Shadow", written by Lynsey De Paul and Don Gould on Polydor Records under the nickname "Vie".
+She changed her performing name to "Pearly Gates" in 1974 for her second single "Johnny and the Jukebox".
+In New Zealand, "Sad Old Shadow" was released in 1974 and credited to "Pearly Gates".

 Several more singles followed in the late 70s on RCA Records and Bronze Records and she remained a popular artist on TV, being a regular performer on the Cliff Richard show as well as featuring in all eight episodes of the TV variety show, Hi Summer.
 In 1979, she completed her first disco album Fading into the Night with producer Ian Levine, although the album was supposed to have been released by American singer Cobie Jones who ultimately did not make it to the sessions.
 The album, however, became a victim of the disco backlash and was not released until 16 years later.
+The title track was released as a single in 1987.